Trainer

 • JSON Logs: Store metrics in files

-• Weights & Biases (WandB): Collaborative logging
+• Weights & Biases (WandB): Collaborative experiment tracking

 Best Practices